+The festival is broken up into three separate parts.
 The Festival de Musique spotlights Cajun and Zydeco music, featuring the top names in those genres.
 The Bayou Food Festival celebrates Cajun and Creole culinary delights, such as boudin, étouffée and jambalaya.
 The Louisiana Craft Fair features handmade items from the Houma Indians, as well as jewelry, sculptures and furniture from area craftsmen.

 The festivals emerged in the 1970s and are emblematic of the rehabilitation of Cajun culture that began at that time, from language to music to cuisine.
 "At the festivals, each component celebrates a different aspect of Cajun country’s culture," says Patrick Mould, a Cajun chef and one of the event’s organizers.